48 Great Things To Do In Paris In April 2024 – Bienvenue au Printemps!

 Chocolate and Pastry Walking Tour

-You know the ditty about love and marriage?
-Well, for us it's Paris and chocolate.
+Forget love and marriagefor us it's Paris and chocolate that go together.
 And when you throw in French pastries, we're in heaven.
-And that's just where this Paris guided walking tour takes you.
+That's just where this Paris guided walking tour takes you.
 Follow a food-expert guide as you wander between Saint-Germain's iconic chocolate & pastry shops to learn the secrets and techniques of each.
 Did we mention all the sampling?

 Paris Cooking Class & Food Market Tour